nmq45698/UAV-Path-Planning-/README.md

 ## Introductions
 This project takes it origin from an experiment of drones detection.
-With **Optical Camera, Infrared Camera, Millimeterwave Radar and Lidar** In this part, we dealt with our **LIDAR** file and there are mainly 3 steps, all with (.h&.cpp) files.
+With **Optical Camera, Infrared Camera, Millimeterwave Radar and Lidar** In this part, we dealt with our **LIDAR** file and there are mainly 3 steps.
 ## 1.Data Reading

 ## 2.Environment Modeling